neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 For additional flexibility, SparseML also offers a `Trainer` class that inherits from the familiar [`transformers`'s Trainer](https://huggingface.co/docs/transformers/main_classes/trainer).

-The SparseML `Trainer` inherits all of the functionality from the `transformers` repository, but also accepts a YAML file called a `recipe`.
-Recipes are configuration files that specify sparsity-related algorithms and hyperparameters.
-The `Trainer` class parses the recipe and adjusts the training loop to apply sparsification algorithms or sparse transfer learning to the model.

-As such, you can leverage Hugging Face's friendly utilities such as the model/dataset Hub, `AutoTokenizers`, `AutoModels`, and `datasets` in concert with SparseML's sparsity-related algorithms!
+SparseML's `Trainer` inherits all of the functionality from the `transformers` repository, but also accepts a YAML file called a `recipe`, which specify sparsity-related algorithms and hyperparameters.
+The `Trainer` parses the recipe and adjusts the training loop to apply sparsification algorithms or sparse transfer learning.
+As such, you can leverage Hugging Face's friendly utilities such as the Model Hub, `AutoTokenizers`, `AutoModels`, and `datasets` in concert with SparseML's sparsity-related algorithms!

 We create the `Trainer` and kick of a run like this: